alien-head/gray-matter/README.md

 # Docs

+## Organization
+The repository is split into several packages:
+* app: the main logic for starting the application, serving the JSON API, etc.
+* blockchain: everything to do with just the blockchain
+* crypto: cryptography utilities
+* network: everything to do with the networking layer and nodes

 ## Environment Variables
 * `PORT`: the given port for the app to run on.
 Defaults to 8081 if not provided.
 * `NODE_ADDRESS`: the url address (host, port, etc.) for accessing the node.
 Broadcast to the other nodes in the network.
 Required.